CISC475-4/CISC475-4/README.txt

 For more information, consult the documentation and comments in the source code.

+In order to use this application without installing all of the Python libraries on your machine, you will need to set up Vagrant, as instructed in ‘Using_Vagrant.md’

-To run the application, double-click on the "run" file in this directory, or use the following command in Terminal.app while in the project directory:
+To run the application, double-click on the "run" file in this directory (or in the ‘/vagrant’ directory if using Vagrant), or use the following command in Terminal.app while in the project directory:
     $ /usr/bin/env python2 main.py